percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/faq.rst

  even though the backup was done at the database level (needs the recovery database server to be |Percona Server| with XtraDB)."*

-|xtrabackup| binary fails with a floating point exception
+*Percona XtraBackup* binary fails with a floating point exception
 ================================================================================

-In most of the cases this is due to not having install the required libraries (and version) by |xtrabackup|.
-Installing the *GCC* suite with the supporting libraries and recompiling |xtrabackup| will solve the issue.
+In most of the cases this is due to not having install the required libraries (and version) by *Percona XtraBackup*.
+Installing the *GCC* suite with the supporting libraries and recompiling *Percona XtraBackup* will solve the issue.
 See :doc:`installation/compiling_xtrabackup` for instructions on the procedure.

 How xtrabackup handles the ibdata/ib_log files on restore if they aren't in mysql datadir?